How much does Google really care about my business? A lot, a little, not at all? Does Google really care?

 Many businesses invest a lot of time and effort attempting to optimise their websites to achieve what they think Google wishes to see.
 However, what your existing and potential clients wish to see is just as important.
 When individuals carry out searches relating to your business, they’re looking for a neutral third party to reassure them.
 Accounts on third-party websites like Trustpilot are a terrific means to highlight your credibility to possible clients.
 The more reviews you obtain, combined with the effort you make to enrich the relevant content on your Trustpilot account page (think: contact information, mission statement, social network profiles), the more a search engine will try to connect to you and your brand.

 At the end of the day, you are striving for both your customers and Google to think of you as a respectable brand.
-You can make all the on-page search engine optimization you desire, but Google will certainly still be looking out for your business websites online reputation on third-party platforms.
+You can make all the on-page search engine optimisation you desire, but Google will certainly still be looking out for your business websites online reputation on third-party platforms.